ruddra/ruddra1.github.io/source/resume/index.markdown

 I hold a Bachelor of Science Degree on Computer Science and Engineering from Jahangirnagar University, Dhaka, Bangladesh.

 Ultimately, my passion is to create innovative solutions for real-world problems.
-By learning new languages, develop9ng skills in new domains and working with great people, I want to pursue my passion.
+By learning new languages, developing skills in new domains and working with great people, I want to pursue my passion.
 Currently my skills are on Python, JavaScript etc., but I am looking forward to learning new things.

 <h2>Skills</h2>